I2obiN/Java-Based-Password-Manager/README.md

 I'm not responsible for how you use this tool.

+## 21/11/2016
+   Status:
+   Switching to Jython to execute Python script to decrypt Firefox username and passwords.
+   As far as I can tell Mozilla do not have NSS dlls readily available for my platform so I'm just going to cut my losses and use one of the many Python scripts that are out there.
+Going to begin work on it tomorrow.
+Briefly attempted to migrate to C++ with little success, typical of C++ the code has become bloated already and takes probably 20 lines to do what Java or Python can do in 3.

 ## 05/10/2016
    Status:
    Progress with Firefox is slow, NSS is a complete nightmare to use in Java.
 Struggling to initialize it